 Talent Management software helps human resources departments to meet specific objectives.
-In a competitive business world, these offices are tasked with helping companies to attract and retain some of the best and brightest people in a field or industry.
-There are many ways that talent management software helps to bring skilled people into the fold, to shape them as career professionals, and to present opportunities, while effectively keeping people engaged and loyal to the business.
+In a competitive business world, these departments are tasked with helping companies attract and retain some of the best and brightest people in the field or industry.
+There are many ways that talent management software helps bring skilled people into the fold, shape them as career professionals, and present opportunities, while effectively keeping people engaged and loyal to the business.

 A major part of career advancement involves continuing education and professional development.
 In Talent Management software setups, Learning Management tools help to document and benchmark many of these types of learning.
 They help to demonstrate where professionals have gained experience, and how they have participated in continuing education opportunities.